Yvnminc/Voicy/memory-bank/activeContext.md

 2. Ensure Chinese language selection is correctly applied as the default
 3. Test the audio capture system across different platforms
 4. Document the Socket.io events for frontend-backend communication
+5. Design the meeting summary feature architecture

 ### Short-term Tasks
 1. Improve error handling and recovery in the audio capture process
 2. Enhance the user interface for better user experience
 3. Optimize the real-time transcription display for performance
 4. Add unit tests for critical components
+5. Implement the OpenRouter API integration for meeting summaries
+6. Create a "Generate Summary" button in the UI

 ### Long-term Tasks
 1. Implement persistent storage for transcriptions
 2. Add user authentication and personalization
 3. Explore speaker diarization (identifying different speakers)
 4. Consider adding support for offline transcription
+5. Enhance the meeting summary feature with customization options

 ## Active Decisions